creyes60/Group-1-/README.md

 Where user can get help?
 Users are more than welcome to contact the contributors to answer any questions that may arise regarding the project.

+Also for more information chrck out the wiki [here](https://github.com/creyes60/Group-1-/wiki)!